jisonZ/COMP556_Proj_1/README.md

 ```
 Run `Stats_gen_test.py` to evaluate model.
 Run `Stats_gen.py` to run model.
+We measure the latency between ccnc-01 and ccnc-02, the result is approximate 0.06ms
+Details can be seen in Report

 ## LOG

 1/21: server is able to recieve and decode timestamp and message
+2/8: Server is able finish All project

 ## Member